 Our involvement with Indigenous students began in July 1996, when Royal Roads University was established.
 In our first cohort, a member, Michelle Corfield, who is Nuu-chah-nulth from the Ucluelet First Nation, was Royal Roads' first Indigenous student.
 Michelle became so inspired through the program that she went on to complete her doctorate.
 Like Michelle, hundreds of Indigenous students who are now alumni of Royal Roads’ graduate and undergraduate programs.
 Our ongoing relationship with Indigenous and Metis students and communities is an important pillar in extending our educational reach beyond the classroom experience and our mission is to continue to build a strong working relationship with the indigenous and Metis communities, locally, nationally and internationally.

-IESS is continuing to find ways to build and incorporate Indigenous and Metis education into already existing programs and will continue to consult with faculty and staff, to implement Indigenous and Metis curriculum into their classes.
+IESS is continuing to find ways to build and incorporate Indigenous education into already existing programs and will continue to consult with faculty and staff, to implement Indigenous curriculum into their classes.
 IESS and RRU will focus on facilitating long term relationships and partnerships with Indigenous communities, governments, private corporations and educational institutions.
 As IESS works with Indigenous communities to develop sustainable and progressive learning environments, these types of programs will build collaboration to enhance community engagement in the development of leadership and capacity building with a strong foundation of respect.
-IESS assists and helps guide program curriculum and development for Indigenous and Metis students, community members, and to support RRU faculty and students to also engage in a number of different research projects related to Indigenous and Metis culture and history.
+IESS assists and helps guide program curriculum and development for Indigenous students, community members, and to support RRU faculty and students to also engage in a number of different research projects related to Indigenous culture and history.

 Examples of programs: